wp-plugins/tealium/readme.txt

 == Upgrade Notice ==

 = 1.5 =
 Upgrade to add search result count to data layer.
 Hooks to allow the data object and Tealium tag to be modified by theme/plugin developers.
 New tag location setting (after opening head tag).
 Camel Case and underscore data layer style options.

-** Important ** - If you wish to continue using the Camel Case data style please check that your configuration option corresponds to this choice.

 = 1.4 =
 Exclusions bug fix, upgrade advised.